 However, the most common type is cysts filled with fluid formed during the menstrual cycle.

 These are follicular cysts and corpus luteum cysts.

 During the menstrual cycle, an egg grows in a follicle sac.
 This sac is located inside the ovaries.

-In most cases, this follicle or sac breaks open and releases an egg.
-But if the follicle doesn’t break open, the fluid inside the follicle can form a cyst on the ovary.
+In most cases, the follicle breaks open and releases an egg.
+If the follicle doesn’t break open, the fluid inside the follicle can form a cyst on the ovary.

 - abdominal bloating or swelling